 - Silver Maple Lane at the Upper Sheridan Creek Bridge

 - The Waterfront Trail East of Bexhill Road

 The Knoll Trail is a short loop side trail off the main Waterfront Trail.
 It features a dramatic lookout across the marsh.
 The lookout was recently reconstructed however, the boardwalk needs to be renovated to ensure it meets CVC’s accessibility standards.
 The boardwalk and foundation are being replaced using a helical pile system to minimize disturbance to the earth.
 We’re raising the boardwalk deck make the height consistent, eliminating the need for steps along the length of the trail.
 We’re also widening the trail and adding a secondary lookout to the marsh with new seating and rest areas.

-Construction started in July and will continue through September 2021.
+Construction started in July and will continue through December 2021, with additional bank restoration planned for Spring 2022.
 Access to the lookout remains open.
 To maintain access to the existing lookout, the eastern side of the trail will be completed first, followed by the western section of the trail.
 CVC is removing two hazard trees along the trail corridor to accommodate the new trail construction and will replace the trees at a 1:15 ratio within the conservation area.